Concepts and prototypes : Jaguar XJ41/42

 |4)||Jaguar had serious expansion ambitions in the USA, and the F-type (along with XJ40) would allow for such growth.|

 The XJ41 (Coupé version) and XJ42 (drophead version) took shape quickly in these early months and, as the XJ40 was now nearing production (and a planned 1984 launch date), the engineering configuration would be based closely on the saloon car.
 Originally, the idea was for the XJ41/42 to use the AJ6 engine (which would appear in the XJ-S in 1983), thus fitting into a range which was planned to look like this: XJ40 – XJ41/42 – XJ-S.

-The designs were obviously inspired by the E-type, but were very much a modern interpretation of the ideal.
+The designs were obviously inspired by the E-type, but were very much a modern interpretation of the idea.
 So, that meant a low-drag shape, smooth and bumperless front and rear, and curves galore.
-Another obvious influence was the 1978 XJ-S Spider, as styled by Leonardo Fioravanti, Sergio Pininfarina and Renzo Carli of the great Italian styling house, Pininfarina.
+Another obvious influence was the 1978 XJ-S Spider (above), as styled by Leonardo Fioravanti, Sergio Pininfarina and Renzo Carli of the great Italian styling house, Pininfarina.
 Jaguar was in on the development of this car, having donated the ex-development XJ-S to Pininfarina to work on.

 With the styling and engineering of the XJ41/42 coming into focus quickly, BL management wasted little time in backing the car.
-Sir Michael Edwardes gave the car his approval, and it was signed off for production in July 1982.
+Sir Michael Edwardes gave the car his approval, and it was added to the product plan by the board in July 1982.
 Development moved swiftly on – by January the following year, styling models were being entered into customer clinics and a launch date of March 1986 was set.

 The six-cylinder coupé and convertibles were always going to be called the F-type, and that meant that they were going to be much sportier than the XJS, majoring on handling and manoeuvrability, as opposed to taking on the role of grand tourer.
 Performance looked good – a top speed of 159mph and 0-60 time of 6.6 seconds was recorded in development, and there would be more to come in later years.